 This assessment tool utilizes guidance from the CDC and other public health agencies.
-Employees and students will be required to complete the assessment via the RebelSAFE app or through the CDC Self-Checker, linked at univ.edu/coronavirus, and take their temperature daily before coming to campus.
+Employees, students and visitors are required to complete a health assessment via the RebelSAFE app or through the CDC Self-Checker and take their temperature daily before coming to campus.